rexcfnghk/sample-ecommerce/README.md

 ## Tests

-Unit tests can be run by `dotnet test SampleECommerce.Tests/SampleECommerce.Tests.csproj`
+Unit tests can be run by `dotnet test SampleECommerce.Tests/SampleECommerce.Tests.csproj`.

+A happy path integration test case can be run by importing the [Postman](https://www.postman.com/) collection under `postman-collections/Sample ECommerce Happy Path Integration Test.postman_collection.json`).
+The variable `url` should be set to point to URL where the app is listening on.

 ## Features